-Imagine the hard work and time you invest while you brainstorm, strategize and plan an email campaign or draft a client engaging mail and the email reaches in the mailbox that is owned by no one – Spam Folder.
+Imagine the hard work and time you invest while you brainstorm, strategize and plan an email campaign or draft a client engaging mail and the email reaches in the mailbox that is owned by no one–Spam Folder.

-Just having the right email structure and content is not enough, senders must be extremely alert and keep the best practices in mind to ensure the sender's purpose is solved.
-There are chances that the email will never hit the target inbox or at times be caught in the various filters set by the internet service providers.
+Just having the right email structure and content is not enough, senders must be extremely alert and keep the best practices in mind to ensure the sender’s purpose is solved.
+There are chances that the email will never hit the target inbox or be caught in the various filters set by the internet service providers.

-A scope that the mail sent by you will reach the recipient must be prepared, email deliverability in all likelihood is meant to reach the inbox unless influenced by other aspects that filter it down and does not allow deliverability.
+A scope that the mail sent by you will reach the recipient must be prepared, email deliverability in all likelihood is meant to reach the inbox unless influenced by other aspects that filter it down and do not allow deliverability.

-What matters most in email deliverability is that the better your deliverability rate is the higher is your sender's score.
+What matters most in email deliverability is that the better your deliverability rate is, the higher is your sender’s score.
 You must make sure that you abide by the generic rules and have the required infrastructure.
 This is how your email deliverability will strengthen and you will be able to achieve your desired sender score.

 Note: In principle, we tend to mix up email delivery and email deliverability.

 Email delivery is the total number of mails that the gateway server records and email deliverability is the number of emails that get to the inbox.

 GUIDE # 1- Is there a reason to worry?